 Project Title: Characterizing C IV and Mg II Absorption Systems Using a Median Stacking Analysis

 Mentor: Kathy Cooksey

-Studying the large-scale gaseous structure of the universe is vitally important in understanding the evolution of its metallicity and chemical abundance, ionization processes, and physical distribution.
+Project Abstract: Studying the large-scale gaseous structure of the universe is vitally important in understanding the evolution of its metallicity and chemical abundance, ionization processes, and physical distribution.
 For this project, we use the large catalogs of triply-ionized carbon (C IV) and singly-ionized magnesium (Mg II), absorbers from the Sloan Digital Sky Survey Data-Release 7 (SDSS DR7).
 C IV and Mg II absorption-line systems have each been well studied due to their high relative abundance and characteristic doublet appearance.
 However, direct comparisons of C IV and Mg II-selected absorption line systems are difficult because C IV and Mg II doublets are predominately detected in different redshift ranges.
-My objective is to use a median stacking analysis on C IV and Mg II absorption system within a redshift range of greater than or equal to 1.46 and less than 2.3 (where they are both effectively detected) to better characterize what typical chemical and physical conditions may be associated with the presence of one or both types of absorption.
+My objective is to use a median stacking analysis on C IV and Mg II absorption system within a redshift range of 1.46 z < 2.3 (where they are both effectively detected) to better characterize what “typical” chemical and physical conditions may be associated with the presence of one or both types of absorption.
 This was achieved by creating three distinct samples from the C IV and Mg II catalogs and analyzing the strength of absorption lines, defined as the rest equivalent-widths.